jmbmartins/IntelligentWasteManagementSystem/README.md

 #### Operation:

 1. Solar panels capture solar energy, which is regulated by the charge controller and stored in batteries.
 2. The DC-DC converter provides the required power to the ultrasonic sensors, microcontroller, GPS module, and Matrix LED 8x8.
 3. Ultrasonic sensors installed in waste bins measure the fill level and create a 3D representation of the waste inside the bin.
-They collect data in cylindrical coordinates, which are then converted to rectangular form for plotting a 3D scatter plot of the waste inside the bin.
+They collect data in cylindrical coordinates, which are then sent to the Firestore cloud by the microcontroller.
 4. Servo motors enable the sweeping motion of the ultrasonic sensors, exploring the waste within a 180° range and incrementing position by 15º each time.
-5. The microcontroller collects the data from the ultrasonic sensors and transfers it to a PC through the Arduino serial port.
+5. The microcontroller collects the data from the ultrasonic sensors and transfers it to the Firestore cloud.
-6. The PC processes the real-world 3D coordinates using Processing and Matlab, and converts the scatter plot into a surface contour map of the scanned 3D environment inside the bin.
+6. The PC retrieves the sensor data from the Firestore cloud, processes the real-world 3D coordinates, and converts the scatter plot into a surface contour map of the scanned 3D environment inside the bin.
+It then calculates the fill level percentage and registers this value back in the Firestore cloud.
 7. The Matrix LED 8x8 displays the fill level in different colors: Green for "Low", Yellow for "Moderate", and Red for "High".
-8. The mobile application enables residents to access real-time information and make informed waste disposal decisions.
+8. The mobile application enables residents to access real-time information and make informed waste disposal decisions based on the fill level data stored in the Firestore cloud.
-9. Waste management companies use the web dashboard to monitor and optimize collection operations based on real-time sensor data and location information.
+9. Waste management companies use the web dashboard to monitor and optimize collection operations based on real-time sensor data and location information from the Firestore cloud.

 #### Challenges: